 These types of videos can easily get boring and monotonous to create and, most importantly, to watch.

 But luckily, there are ways to make even the most mundane corporate messaging stand out from the crowd in a cinematic way.

-So we’re going to give you 5 tips to make your talking head video more cinematic.
+So we’re going to give you a step-by-step guide, using 5 takeaways to make your talking head video more cinematic.

 #1 – Ditch The Tripod

 One of the easiest things to do to make your interviews more cinematic is to film your interviews handheld.

 Of course, there are a few challenges to this, mainly keeping the camera steady for long periods of time, and keeping the subject in focus.

 And while you can artificially add motion to a stable shot in post, nothing beats that authentic, handheld look.